 1 – Resource Groups based on gallery templates

 As mentioned before, Resource Groups will be created automatically for new Azure resources.
 Example wise, a setup with various components would give a better view of the outcome.
 Therefore I will choose the “Website + SQL” option, which can be found under NEW > Everything > Web.
 Naming the resource group is the first option after clicking the Create button.

 It is resulting in the following Resource Group layout.

 2 – Adding new resources

-For now I’ve only interacted with Resource Groups using the Portal, however the Azure Resource Manager comes with its own API (PowerShell, REST).
-Allowing the construction of complex scenarios including multiple dependencies, declarative Deployment Templates and parameterization.
+For now, I’ve only interacted with Resource Groups using the Portal.
+However, the Azure Resource Manager comes with its API (PowerShell, REST).
+It is allowing the construction of complex scenarios including multiple dependencies, declarative Deployment Templates, and parameterization.